mfix22/use-climate-change-reminder/packages/climate-change-reminder/README.md

 <br>
 <br>

-> Help fight the climate change crisis by spreading the message for how you can help.
+> Fight the climate crisis by spreading the message for how you can help.

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-## Usage
+## Usage 🌳

 You can either add `use-climate-change-reminder` as a dependency like: